All Episodes

 But the media would treat it as if that's exactly what happened.

-With the Club for Growth going into Ohio and what they did in the final days, sending millions of millions of dollars into Kathy Barnett's campaign, uh, because I think it was extremely dangerous.
+Well, it seems to me that it's very obvious now with the Club for Growth going into Ohio and what they did in the final days, sending millions and millions of dollars into Kathy Barnett's campaign, because I think it was extremely dangerous.

 Well, I mean, Club for Growth wasn't by itself.

-I mean, there are plenty out there who have been scheming and working to try to take Trump down for various reasons, and we're seeing it play out in other states as well.
+I mean, there are plenty out there who have been scheming and working to try to take Trump down for various reasons.

-You know, Oz got the endorsement of Trump relatively late in this ball game.
+You know, Oz got the endorsement of Trump relatively late in this ballgame.

-Uh before a lot of the votes were uh were already you know baked in um and people had made their decision.
+What would it have been like had that endorsement come earlier, before a lot of the votes were already baked in and people had made their decisions?

 I don't know.